aba7568/aba7568.github.io-wireguard/README.md

 cat peer_pc1.conf
 ```
 ## Next Steps
-- copy the info inot wireguard and activate
+- copy the info into wire guard and activate